SkelleyBelly/carbonite/content/blog/react-typescript-good-practice/index.md

 }
 ```

 Now, we have a core object where we can define our functionality and derive types from it.
-This is very useful because we can put functionality first, assigning types to props that change to reflect the kind of functionality those props can support.
+This is very useful because we can put functionality first, assigning types to components and functions based on the functionality that they support.

+### Summary

+So there you have it, the rules I would have followed if I could hop back in time and redo a year of React and TypeScript.
+Obviously, if I've unlocked the secrets of time travel, there are other more exciting things I'd do first, but all in good time.
+In general, I assume we'll invent time travel a lot faster if we all implement stronger typing in our code, though I think that's probably more of a Python use case.

+I've thoroughly enjoyed using React and TypeScript together, and I'm certain it's made me a better developer, as it's forced me to think more deeply about how an application actually comes together.
+Plus, it's caught a lot of my errors before somebody else catches wind in a PR, so my ego is thankful.